ninenines/cowboy/README.md

 Cowboy uses Ranch for handling connections, and provides convenience functions to start and stop Ranch listeners.
 The Ranch application must always be started before Cowboy.
+The crypto application must also be started.

 The `cowboy:start_http/4` function will handle HTTP connections using the TCP transport.
 Similarly, `cowboy:start_https/4` will